ATD 1-LAW

 False

-The following are differences between common law and equity.
-Which is not true ?
+4 differences between common law and equity.

 ___________refers to a written law produced by Parliament which originates from decisions made in other courts and the country's written constitution